 High levels of ATP and ADP allow individuals to operate at higher capacities and with more energy efficiency than when their levels are low.
 Creatine has been shown to be especially beneficial in increasing exercise performance and recovery time.
 Creatine has the potential to significantly improve overall performance and results by increasing muscle energy from the cells.

-Who Should Take Creatine Supplements?
+Who Should be taking Creatine Supplements?

 Creatine is often associated with bodybuilders and endurance athletes.
-Nevertheless, there are several reasons why individuals choose to supplement with creatine.
+Nevertheless, there are several reasons why individuals choose to supplement with pure creatine.

-It is common practice for some to take creatine to help in muscle rehabilitation.
+It is common practice for some to take pure creatine to help in muscle rehabilitation.
 It’s also used by those who want to get in shape by building lean muscle.
 Aside from the recognized advantages of creatine, some people use it to help with joint and cognitive health.

 Creatine may be beneficial for a variety of persons, including the following: